-A County proposes to finance a "resource recovery" facility that will burn garbage collected by the County.
-The heat resulting from the burning process will be used to generate steam, which, in turn, will be used to drive turbine generators that will produce electricity.
-Having been informed by bond counsel that private ownership or management of the facility will cause the bonds to be private activity bonds, the County decides to own and operate the facility itself.
-However, the only available customer for the electricity generated by the facility is an investor-owned utility.
-Because the investor-owned utility will purchase all of the electricity generated by the resource recovery facility, the bond proceeds are deemed "used" by the utility and the bonds may be private activity bonds even though the County owns and operates the facility.
+A Fire District proposes to finance a new kitchen complex addition in the main firehouse of the Fire District.
+Having been informed by bond counsel that private management or use of the food preparation facility could cause the bonds to be private activity bonds, the Fire District decides to operate some portions of the facility itself.
+However, because the Fire District will hire Leaseme Corporation to manage the leasing of the food preparation facilities to others for a fee plus percent of the profits arrangement, the bond proceeds are deemed "used" by the management company and the bonds are private activity bonds even though the Fire District owns all of and operates some of the facility.